sigmagamma/portl/gamefiles/stanley/steamzip/readme.txt

 Installation instructions:
 Assuming D:\Program Files (x86)\Steam\steamapps\common\The Stanley Parable is the game folder, copy the contents of the zip file into that folder.
+The game may get stuck upon the first run.
+This is the game building the sound cache, you'll have to restart it and then it will work.

 In order to uninstall, remove that folder.

 Full guide in Hebrew:
 https://docs.google.com/document/d/1lsCQosS-TDPFxHi6mnZCE653AfrbqW5MhDCbnV-U_Ds/edit?usp=sharing